History and Purpose

 - Students can enter the program at various stages in their academic career and enroll in courses that proceed one course at a time.
 Clusters can be combined to form an entire degree program supplemented by transfer hours, elective courses, credit for learning outside the classroom, and credit by examination.

-General Education and Elective Courses
+General Education and Elective Courses for Florida Undergraduate Programs

 For All Majors